 - 1. Bachelor of Science or Master of Science in Nursing from a fully accredited, National League for Nursing Accreditation Commission or the Commission on Collegiate Nursing Education, college or university in the United States.
 BSN must have been completed at the time of application. - 2.
 Cumulative undergraduate grade point average of 3.0 or better (where A = 4.0).
 To be competitive, a GPA overall of 3.2 is strongly encouraged. - 3.
 Completion of the Graduate Record Examination (verbal, quantitative, and analytical writing sections) within the past five years.
-An analytical score of at least 3.0 on the GRE is required. - 4.
+An analytical score of at least 3.0 on the GRE is required.
+GRE Scores preferred 150 Quantitative, 150 Qualitative, 3.5 4.0+ Analytical. - 4.
 Must be currently working full time, as a licensed RN, in an area of intensive care nursing for at least one and half years (preferably 2 years) at time of application. - 5.
-Completion of an approved graduate statistics course achieving a grade of B or better,.
+Completion of an approved graduate statistics course achieving a grade of B or better.
 This course may be taken after admission to the program in the fall via online from USM or another accredited university.
-The course needs to be a 600 level course or higher.
+The course needs to be a 600-level course or higher.
 If you have taken graduate statistics, the course must have been completed within the past 5 years.) - 6.
 A current, unencumbered license to practice nursing in any state with eligibility for licensure in Mississippi.

-- 7. Proof of current certification of advanced cardiac life support (ACLS), pediatric advanced life support (PALS), basic life support (BLS), and critical care nurses certification (CCRN). - 8.
+- 7. Proof of current certification of advanced cardiac life support (ACLS), pediatric advanced life support (PALS), basic life support (BLS), and critical care nurses certification (CCRN).
+If the certifications expire prior to starting the program, application may proceed but must be renewed by January of admission year to beginthe program. - 8.
 Completion of the official application materials and payment of application fees by the stated deadline.
-(Graduate school fee, NAP application fee mailed to Cindy Sheffield) - 9.
+(Graduate school fee, NAP application fee mailed to Sonia Adams) - 9.
 Personal interview or video interview with Admissions Committee (if invited). - 10.
-Proof of immunization against hepatitis B and MMR, recent health examination, and TB skin test yearly. - 11.
-Criminal background check and drug screening upon matriculation into program.
+Proof of immunization against hepatitis B and MMR, recent health examination, and TB skin test yearly. - Criminal background check and drug screening upon matriculation into program.